UnExploration/discord-margin-bot/README.md

 If you want to use it for yourself.
-Populate an env file with your discord bot Secret Key/Token as well as a user agent Header and finally change the ID of the channel.
+Populate an env file with your discord bot Secret Key/Token as well as a user agent Header and finally change the ID of the channel the will be used

 !create - makes a embed with default Margin and Volume